The removable and rotating collar allows the lens to sit firmly on the tripod. It is very convenient considering the lens' decent weight of 25 oz.

 Ready, Steady, Go!

 Sigma Corporation is a well-known Japanese manufacturer of the photo accessories of any kind.
-Naturally, this 105mm Sigma macro lenses for Canon is fully compatible with Canon EOS cameras.
+Naturally, this 105mm Sigma macro lens for Canon is fully compatible with Canon EOS cameras.
 It boasts 105mm focal length with an f-number ranging from f/2.8 to f/22.
 In this regard, we can add that it will not blur the background that much when compared to f/32 lenses.
 That is why we suggest using it for highlighting close-range photos.
 Moreover, the 9 blades can create a desirable rounded bokeh in the background.
 The special low-dispersion glass reduces chromatic aberrations.
 So, there will be fewer fringes around the edges of the objects in your photos.
-If you are looking at a macro lenses for Canon as a tool for making more artistic photos, you might also want to grab additional filters that often comes in a 3-filter kit bundel.
+If you are looking at a macro lens for Canon as a tool for making more artistic photos, you might also want to grab additional filters that often comes in a 3-filter kit bundel.
 Each of them can help transfer your creative vision into the 2D-world of the photography.

 Aside from the information said above, the prime feature here is the optical stabilizer.
 In fact, it is the first macro lens by Sigma that has it.
 Therefore, handheld shots can be just as sharp as those taken with a tripod.
 As if this wasn’t enough, the lens also has a Hyper Sonic Motor for autofocusing.
 Just like the Canon's USM, it’s ultra-quiet and satisfyingly quick.
-All things considered, this Sigma macro lenses for Canon is a great choice for those who plan to take pictures in the conditions where the usage of a tripod is limited or even impossible.
+All things considered, this Sigma macro lens for Canon is a great choice for those who plan to take pictures in the conditions where the usage of a tripod is limited or even impossible.

-What is a Macro Lens For Canon
+What Is a Macro Lens For Canon?

 Most Macro lenses project an image of an object in a 1:1 proportion onto the sensor.
 In other words, take a coin and place right in front of your eye - it will fill a huge part of your field of view.
 The same happens with a sensor when you place an object in front of it - it takes up the whole frame and is captured with all its small details.
 The thing is, the zoom and other lens types with fixed focal length can't focus on the objects that are very close.
 At such moments, a macro lens comes to the aid.
 They have a fixed focal length and a very shallow depth of field at close ranges, allowing users to emphasize only one plane on the photo with a numbered amount of stuff in it - and blur everything else in the foreground and background.